BorislavSabev/ISO20022-wiki/README.md

 # List of PHP libraries
 - https://github.com/php-sepa-xml/php-sepa-xml (active)
-- https://github.com/digitick/php-sepa-xml (defunct and points to the above one)
+- https://github.com/digitick/php-sepa-xml (defunct and points to the one above)

 _Is your package missing?
 Send a PR!_